Rstraney/IDS-6145-Final-Project/README.md

 ### Future Research:
 If given an opportunity to work with the full version of Anylogic, we would like to further investigate whether or not running our simulation for more than an hour would alter our results.
 Future studies should consider working with the full version of Anylogic to further investigate this limitation in our study.
 It would benefit our model and research study if we were to observe and collect real data from the Magic Kingdom theme park.
 This would address some of the limitaitons to our estimates in our model such as the scale of vistors.
 With the use of real data sets, we could also improve in the areas of model resolution and model fidelity as it creates more detail, precision and accuracy.
 The foundation of our project and model would serve as a starting point for future research in this area.
+Future research should also address the following:
+- Are any of the transportation methods on a set schedule?
+- Does travel time of the four methods vary depending on the time of day?
+- What is the travel time at different times of the day?
+- If there was an emergency could park visitors exit the park in a safe and efficient manner?